Antisemitism in Norway

-Antisemitism in contemporary Norway deals with antisemitic incidents and attitudes encountered by Jews, either individually or collectively, in Norway since World War II.
+Antisemitism in Norway refers to antisemitic incidents and attitudes encountered by Jews, either individually or collectively, in Norway.
 The mainstream Norwegian political environment has strongly adopted a platform that rejects antisemitism.
 However, individuals may privately hold antisemitic views.
 Currently, there are about 1,400 Jews in Norway, in a population of 5.3 million.

 Antisemitism has also been a subject of discussion in the public debate about the Arab–Israeli conflict.
 According to several political commentators, the antisemitism in Norway is institutional.
-Conservative secular Jewish-American Lawyer Alan M. Dershowitz sharply criticized Norway for its treatment of Jews, writing that "All Jews are apparently the same in this country that has done everything in its power to make life in Norway nearly impossible for Jews."
+Conservative secular Jewish-American Lawyer Alan Dershowitz sharply criticized Norway for its treatment of Jews, writing that "All Jews are apparently the same in this country that has done everything in its power to make life in Norway nearly impossible for Jews."
 Norway was apparently the first modern nation to make stunning of domestic animals compulsory, outlawing the method for production of Kosher meat.